-Performer and pedagogue LeAnn Overton currently serves on the faculties of the Manhattan School of Music and the John J. Cali School of Music at Montclair State University.
-Ms Overton has taught on the faculties of CW Post Long Island University, Carnegie Mellon University in Pittsburgh, Chautauqua Voice School, New York Actor’s Studio and the Mannes School of Music.
-Summer festivals and opera companies include Oberlin in Italy, Midsummer Music Festival in Quebec, Vocal Arts Symposium of Colorado Springs, Opera Theater and Music Festival of Lucca, Italy, in association with Cincinnati Conservatory, Cincinnati Opera, and Tulsa Opera.
+Performer and pedagogue LeAnn Overton currently serves on the faculties of Manhattan School of Music and the John J. Cali School of Music at Montclair State University.
+Ms. Overton has taught on the faculties of Long Island University (C. W. Post campus), Carnegie Mellon University, Chautauqua Voice School, New York Actor’s Studio, and Mannes College The New School of Music.
+She has been music director/vocal coach for summer festivals and opera companies including Oberlin in Italy, Midsummer Music Festival in Canada, Vocal Arts Symposium of Colorado Springs, Opera Theater and Music Festival of Lucca, Italy in association with Cincinnati Conservatory, Cincinnati Opera, and Tulsa Opera.

 Since 2000 Ms. Overton has enjoyed collaborating with stage director Gordon Ostrowski, Assistant Dean of Opera Studies and Production at Manhattan School of Music.
-She has served as his music director for the Precollege Opera Scenes, Educational Outreach and Undergraduate Opera Theater.
-At Montclair State, she designed an opera workshop course aimed at the specific needs of the undergraduate vocal major.
-In addition to directing these programs, she also conducted the fall 2010 opera scenes at Kasser Theater on the Montclair campus.
+She has served as his music director for the Precollege Opera Scenes, community outreach productions, and Opera Theater Scenes and song recitals for juniors and sophomores.
+As Adjunct Professor at Montclair State, she has designed and directs an opera workshop course aimed at the specific needs of the undergraduate vocal major.
+In addition to directing the workshop, she retains her position of music director.
+She made her opera scenes conducting debut in fall 2010 for director Jan Prokop at the Kasser Theater on the Montclair campus.

-Ms. Overton earned her Master of Music degree in Vocal Coaching/Accompanying at the University of Illinois with the world-renowned accompanist John Wustman.
+Ms. Overton earned her Master of Music degree in vocal coaching/accompanying at the University of Illinois with accompanist John Wustman.
 She has been a member of the Manhattan School of Music Precollege faculty since 2003 and a surtitle caller at the Metropolitan Opera since 2000.